josharrington/devops-upgrade/starter-project/README.md

 If you are using Python+Flask, you could use https://pypi.org/project/prometheus-flask-exporter/.

+Additionally, we'll want to have a dashboard full of database metrics if you chose to use a database in your project.
+Use a Prometheus exporter appropriate for your database vendor.
+For example, you can use [Postgres Exporter](https://github.com/prometheus-community/postgres_exporter) for PostgreSQL databases.

 ### Acceptance Criteria
 1. An interesting dashboard with your application's metrics.
 Should include at a minimum:
     - Request latency for each route